Ethers.rs Rust Library

 Throughout this guide, you'll be writing multiple functions that provide different functionality such as sending a transaction, deploying a contract, and interacting with a deployed contract.
 In most of these scripts you'll need to use an Ethers provider or an Ethers signer client to interact with the network.

 There are multiple ways to create a provider and signer, but the easiest way is through try_from.
-In the src/main.rs file, you can take the following steps:
+In the src/main.rs

-5. Use a private key to create a wallet object (the private key will be used to sign transactions).
+try_fromto attempt to instantiate a JSON RPC provider object from an RPC endpoint - Use a private key to create a wallet object (the private key will be used to sign transactions).
 Note: This is for example purposes only.
 Never store your private keys in a plain Rust file

 // 1.
 Import ethers crate